Pomax/are-we-flying/docs/index.md

 /**
  * Linear interpolation between values "a" and "b",
  *
- *  r: a value in the internval [0,1], specifying the ratio of a:b */ export function lerp(r, a, b) {
+ *  r: a value in the internval [0,1], specifying the ratio of a:b,
+ *     meaning that r=1 yields a, and r=0 yields b.
+ */
+export function lerp(r, a, b) {
   return r * a + (1-r) * b;